romerobu/intro-to-containers-k8s-ocp/lab3.md

 oc whaomi # To retrieve user logged
 ```

+* Once you log in to the Openshift console for the first time is highly recommended to get started with the tour.

+* On Developer Catalog, select PHP (Builder Images).
+We will use Templates on the next exercise.

 ## Create application using Templates

-Go to section 7.5 to implement an app using Templates.
+Go to section 7.6 to implement an app using Templates.

 ## Admin Console